 Ease of drinking is one of the most important aspects of a hydration pack.
 While there are perceivable differences in the performance of the actual hydration bladders, drinking hoses, and bite valves, we found that the differences won't be that significant for most users, and many packs use the same hydration system hardware.
 More importantly, we found that the way the hydration system interacts with the pack has a greater real-world influence on drinking performance, such as how the hose routes through the pack, the number and location of hose keeper loops or clips, and the style and location of a bite valve attachment point.
 If you plan on participating in fast-moving and high-intensity activities, look for a pack that keeps the drinking hose securely attached and easily accessible.

-While there was a significant variance in rates, overall the higher quality/higher priced models performed very similarly, and differences were almost imperceptible when actually out field testing.
-If you're discouraged, keep in mind that there is compatibility between some of the systems and you may be able to pair one brand's bladder with another brand's drinking tube.
-CamelBak and Platypus make this simple with their quick disconnect fittings between the bladder and tube.
-Both systems use the same fitting, and the switch is easy.
-If you want extra security when it comes to leakage from the bite valve, most hydration systems now include an on/off valve incorporated into the drinking tube.
+Overall, the higher quality/higher priced models perform very similarly, and differences are almost imperceptible in the field.
+Different users may have individual preferences for different types of hardware, so if you're discouraged with the hydration system in your pack, keep in mind that there is compatibility between many of the systems and you may be able to pair one brand's bladder with another brand's drinking hose or bite valve.
+If you want extra security when it comes to leakage from the bite valve, most hydration systems now include an on/off shutoff switch incorporated into the bite valve.